What you will study

 Scottish courts and the law

-Here you consider the role courts play society in ensuring that justice is done and seen to be done.
+Here you consider the role courts play in society by ensuring that justice is done and seen to be done.
 You'll explore the function and purpose of the courts in Scotland and consider the way in which cases come to court, the difference between the criminal and civil justice systems, the separation of powers, how individuals may become involved with the court system, the alternatives to courts that have emerged in recent decades and possibilities for the future.

 The Scottish Parliament and law making